The remodeled result of our Costa Rica home

 - and the actual percentage of that payment.

 This was done, in both English and Spanish, thanks to my online friend, Spanishdict.
 There was a line at the bottom of each receipt for our signatures.

 A very strong bond developed between all of us.
-I mean, all of those that spent so much of our days working and living under the same roof: the contractor, his crew, my wife and I. We became what I would have to describe as a type of extended family.
+I mean, all of those that spent so much of our days working and living under the same roof: the contractor, his crew, my wife, and I. We became what I would have to describe as a type of extended family.

-Cookies were baked and distributed, gifts were exchanged, tools shared, gratis tasks performed on both sides.
+Cookies were baked and distributed, gifts were exchanged, tools shared, gratis tasks were performed on both sides.
 Also, errands were run and mutually complementary statements were shared between us and with others.